aolympio/stopwatchService/README.md

 Usage of:
 - TDD(Unit and Integration) in order to enhance code coverage:
-	- When will be necessary perform unit tests whose would need to access DB, create a Mock whcih implements an interface IDataAccess and make BaseDataAccess implemetn this one also.
+	- When will be necessary perform unit tests whose would need to access DB, create a Mock which implements an interface IDataAccess and make BaseDataAccess implement this one also.
-	- This way, the tests won't be better without needness to access DB.
+	- This way, the tests won't be better without necessity to access DB.
-- Swagger in order to enhances the documetation and take approvement on the in o code and instructions.
+- Swagger in order to enhances the documentation and take approvement on the in o code and instructions.
-- Change the system to vastly use Async Calls in order to enhance peformance.
+- Change the system to vastly use Async Calls in order to enhance performance.